 Window Seat: the first A.I. feature film

-Window Seat is the landmark first A.I. movie.
+Window Seat is the landmark first A.I. feature film.
 "When a man sees his high school bully on a plane, he is pushed into a battle of wits with him.
 Meanwhile, his company and personal life are thrust into the national spotlight.
 Will he be able to outsmart his former tormentor and expose him, or will he become a victim, once again?"

-The movie is a hard indie inspired by the bitter chamber dramas of yore.
+Window Seat is inspired by the bitter chamber dramas of yore.
 David Mamet, Albee's Who's Afraid of Virginia Woolf, Gods of Carnage, Knife in the Water.
 With the dark edge of recent auteurs like Aronofsky, Egoyan, and Fincher.
-Due to my study in film history, I knew the limitation of A.I. filmmaking was already solved by the silent film masters a century ago.
-Nor did I compromise on a single scene.
-If it was in the script, I was going to figure out how to do it.
-And it is a crazy script.

 "People don't realize you can make a feature on A.I right now, this second.
 We have just entered the post-war New Wave times one thousand."